ZhijianZhou01/BioAider/README.md

 (1) For Windows or MacOS systerms, users could run BioAider directly by clicking BioAider.exe (in Windows) or bioaider(in MacOS) in the directory of "main".

-(2) For Linux systerms(Ubuntu 16.04 or more), First, switch to the directory of "main", then:
+(2) For Linux systerms(Ubuntu 16.04 or more), first, switch to the directory of "main", then:
 ```
 $ ./bioaider
 ```